 1. Fine and Gross Motor Skills

-Young children have to master both the gross motor skills, like coordination of hands and feet, and the fine motor skills.
+Young children master both the gross motor skills, like coordination of hands and feet, and the fine motor skills.
 We engage them in a range of activities to help with both.

-- A large back yard gives them space to run around and jump, as well as play on the swings.
-Children also can ride around on bicycles and pull wagons.
-Dancing/Gymnastic class twice a week and yoga are part of the program.
+- Large playground / back yard gives children space to run around and jump, as well as ride around on bicycles

 2. Language Development